Ruth Bader Ginsburg: Her Best Quotes On Being a “Flaming Feminist”

 There's never a bad time to take a moment to recognize one of our favorite feminists: Ruth Bader Ginsburg, a.k.a.
 Notorious RBG.
-But, today we're especially thankful for this flaming feminist.
+But, today we're especially thankful for this flaming feminist as she celebrates her 86th birthday.

 Whether she's sharing her story of fighting sexual discrimination in law, telling of her experience being sworn into the highest court of the land or recalling the love story between her and husband, Marty, this MAKER will inspire you.
 Here are her life and career in her own words.

 Feminism.
 I think the simplest explanation and one that capture the idea is a song that Marlo Thomas sang "Free to Be You and Me."
 We should each be free to develop our own talents, whatever they may be, and not be held back by artificial barriers, man-made barriers, certainly not heaven sent.